Universities and antisemitism

-Antisemitism in universities has taken place in many countries at various times.
-Antisemitism has been manifested in various policies and practices, such as restricting the admission of Jewish students by a Jewish quota, or ostracism, intimidation or violence against Jewish students, as well as in the hiring, retention and treatment of Jewish staff.
-In some instances, universities have supported antisemitic government or social policies and condoned the development of antisemitic cultures on campus.
+There has been antisemitism at universities since the medieval period.
+Antisemitism has manifested in various ways in universities, including in policies and practices such as restricting the admission of Jewish students by a Jewish quota, or ostracism, intimidation, or violence against Jewish students, as well as in the hiring, retention and treatment of Jewish faculty and staff.
+In some instances, universities have been accused of condoning the development of antisemitic cultures on campus.

 In many jurisdictions, especially since World War II, discriminatory practices, including within the context of a university, are in breach of anti-discrimination laws, though antisemitic cultural values still persists on many campuses.